elmotasembelah/react-router-auth-FE/README.md

-git p# Frontend: Auth UI with React, Vite, Tailwind, and Zustand
+# Frontend: Auth UI with React, Vite, Tailwind, and Zustand

 A simple authentication frontend built with React + Vite, using Tailwind CSS for styling, Zustand for state management, and Axios for API communication.
 This app works with the backend NestJS auth API.